 Then I was diagnosed with heart disease.

 When I saw my cardiologist for the first time about my irregular heartbeats, he told me to stop my swimming in particular, until we figured things out.
-He was worried I would have a sudden cardiac arrest in the pool.
+He was worried I would have a cardiac arrest (cardiopulmonary arrest) in the pool.
 This literally put the fear of death in me.
 Yet all I could think about was I didn’t want to stop exercising (this coming from someone in the field of heart disease).

 I was fortunate that I underwent tests for my symptoms before any damage to my heart had occurred.
 For many others, a heart attack is their very first symptom.
 Although heart disease develops over decades, it’s usually triggered by a stressful event, most likely involving physical exertion.